maiziex/AncestralCall/README.md

 ## Dependencies:
 Ancestral utilizes <a href="https://www.python.org/downloads/">Python3</a>, <a href="https://github.com/lh3/minimap2/tree/master/misc">paftools (Called haploid assemblies based variants)</a>, <a href="https://tandem.bu.edu/trf/trf.html">trf (Tandem Repeats Finder)</a>, <a href="http://samtools.sourceforge.net/">SAMtools</a>, and <a href="https://github.com/lh3/minimap2">minimap2</a>.
 To be able to execute the above programs by typing their name on the command line, the program executables must be in one of the directories listed in the PATH environment variable (".bashrc"). <br />
-Or you could just run "./install.sh" to install them, but make sure you can install "conda" and "wget" first.
+Or you could just run "./install.sh" to install them, but make sure you have installed "conda" and "wget" first.

 ## Install:
 ```